mynameisfilip/Zabbix/VMware NSX-T/readme.md

 # VMware NSX-T Zabbix Monitoring Template

-This repository contains a **Zabbix Monitoring Templates** designed for monitoring **VMware NSX-T** environment.
+This repository contains **Zabbix Monitoring Templates** designed for monitoring **VMware NSX-T** environment.
 These templates allow you to monitor critical aspects of VMware NSX-T infrastructure using **Zabbix**, providing visibility into the health, performance, and availability of NSX-T components such as:

 - **NSX Management**
   - Management cluster status